Skip to main content

 Active authentication (DG15)

 If the document carries a DG15, the chip signs a freshly derived challenge with its private key.
 The challenge is bound to the attempt ID so the same signature can’t be replayed.
-A successful signature proves the chip is the same one personalised at issuance — a clone holding only the public data groups would fail this step.
+A successful signature confirms the chip is the same one personalised at issuance — a clone holding only the public data groups would fail this step.

 5